Let the good times roll with a flavor rich grilled shrimp and andouille po boy!

 About the onion.
 You can use a white or yellow onion if you wish.

 Optional.
 A sprinkle of fresh cilanto is a nice touch at the end.

-1) Prepare the barbecue sauce and warm it.
+1) Prep.
+Prepare the barbecue sauce and warm it.

 2) Cut the lettuce, tomato, and onions.

-3) Up the grill to about 325°F in the direct zone, about medium.
+3) Increase the heat of thegrill to about 325°F in the direct zone, about medium.
 Put the andouille on the grill over direct heat and roll it around until it browns and hits 160°F interior temp.
 Most of the time we overcook sausage on the grill, so use a thermometer for a change.
 Don't overcook if you want juicy sausage!
 Set aside and let it cool a bit, then slice it on an angle 1/4" coins.